christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 2. Select the "Transfer" tab.

-3. Fill out the "Send To", "Amount", and "Asset" symbol fields.
+3. Fill out the "Send To", "Amount", and "Asset" fields.

+   * The "Asset" field takes a ticker symbol for the token type that you wish to send.
+See the "Assets" tab for a list of tokens in your account.
    * Tip: Clicking an asset balance in the Assets list will auto-populate the asset symbol field on the Transfer tab.

 4. Connect your Ledger Nano and start the BitShares app.